Sustainable Prairie Conservation

 Providing wildlife habitat and reintroduction of native plant species

 View a map of the Conservation Plan on the Calmar campus.
-Additional projects included restoration of the pond located on the Calmar campus and installation of a permeable paver parking area at the Iowa Dairy Center.
+Additional sustainability projects have extended to the Iowa's Dairy Center and surrounding cropland.
+These projects include restoration of a pond area, terracing, planting additional rain gardens and shelter belts, trenching, sediment basins and construction of a permeable paver parking area.